Vascular Access—Your Lifeline to Hemodialysis

 Each access is created surgically.
 There are a limited number of places on the body where an access can be placed—the arms, legs, neck or chest.

 The fistula and graft are considered to be permanent accesses because they are placed under the skin with a plan to use them for many years.
 When patients find out they are in the advanced stages of chronic kidney disease and will be starting dialysis in the future, their nephrologist will advise them to get a fistula or graft.
 Having the access in place well before beginning dialysis will give this lifeline time to "mature," so it can be ready to use.

-When patients suddenly discover they have kidney failure, a catheter may be placed to allow for immediate dialysis treatment.
-The catheter will be used until a fistula or graft has time to mature.
+When patients suddenly discover they have kidney failure, a hemodialysis catheter may be placed to allow for immediate dialysis treatment.
+The catheter will be used until a fistula or graft has time to mature, or until a peritoneal catheter is placed if peritoneal dialysis is chosen as the dialysis modality.
 A catheter can also be used on a permanent basis, if the patient is unable to have a fistula or graft—but a catheter is always a last resort.

 An AV fistula is created by directly connecting a person’s artery and vein—usually in the arm.
 This procedure may be performed as an outpatient operation using a local anesthetic.
 As blood flows to the vein from the newly connected artery, the vein grows bigger and stronger.
 The patient is taught to do exercises—such as squeezing a rubber ball—to help the fistula strengthen and mature to get it ready for use.
 This takes anywhere from six weeks to four months or more.
 Once the fistula has matured, it can provide good blood flow for many years of hemodialysis.